Photographer: Lawrence Manyapelo

 “It says to me that life is possible.
 It says to me that anything is possible.
 It says to me that every single dream is valid.
 It says to me that we haven’t been building in vain but we’ve been building with the hope that those who will come after us will have more opportunities.”

 “It will continue to be an issue like it has always been an issue.
 Sexual Harassment in our industry is another extremely rife & swept under the carpet issue.
-It gives me solace seeing what has been happening in Hollywood and seeing women finally standing up for themselves alongside the men who are standing with them.
-I hope one day, the same strength and courage is showcased locally.”
+It gives me solace in seeing what has been happening in Hollywood and seeing women finally standing up for themselves alongside the men who are standing with them.
+I hope one day, the same strength and courage are showcased locally.”

 Who did you watch Black Panther with?